d3x41/documentation-dev/md/tools/packages.md

 It is the official Debian tool for building system images.
 It was forked to add support for the "kaisen-rolling" repository.

-### live-config

-This package contains all live configurations.
-Forked to add components/0031-kaisen-password script.
-This script add a password for live system.

 ### win32-loader

 This package allows you to start the installation of a Debian system directly from a Windows system.
 The package was forked to simply add the Kaisen Linux logo.